Key takeaways

 Here are some easy employee appreciation ideas:

-Start a recognition program to genuinely celebrate employee milestones.
+- Start a recognition program to celebrate employee milestones.

-• Additionally, remember that positive feedback is a powerful tool.
-Make it a habit to highlight your employees’ successes and let them know how valuable they are to you and your property.
+- Additionally, remember that positive feedback is a powerful tool.
+Remember to highlight your employees’ successes and tell them how valuable they are to you and your property.

 Request & respond to feedback

-So, you’ve taken all of our tips into account and still can’t seem to reduce staff turnover — what next?
+So, you’ve considered all of our tips and still can’t seem to reduce staff turnover — what next?

-Either formally or informally, ask your staff members what you can do to improve their experience as your employee.
+Either formally or informally, ask your staff members what you can do to improve their experience as your employees.
 And don’t save this just for exit interviews.
-Check-in with your current staff on a regular basis to make sure they’re satisfied in their roles.
+Check-in with your current staff regularly to make sure they’re satisfied in their roles.
 This can be done through regular one-on-ones or company-wide surveys.

 Pro-tip: Don’t take employee criticism personally.
 And remember — what seems harsh to you is likely suggested with no ill intent.
 Instead, use it to make yourself a better leader and boss.